 Each committee of our board of directors meets with key management personnel and representatives of outside advisors to oversee risks associated with their respective principal areas of focus.
 Our audit committee reviews our major financial risk exposures, our internal control over financial reporting, our disclosure controls and procedures, legal and regulatory compliance, and, among other things, discusses with management and our independent auditor guidelines and policies with respect to risk assessment and risk management.
 Our audit committee also reviews matters relating to cybersecurity and data privacy and security and reports to our board of directors regarding such matters.
 Our compensation and leadership development committee evaluates our major compensation-related risk exposures and the steps management has taken to monitor or mitigate such exposures.
-Our nominating and corporate governance committee assesses risks relating to our corporate governance practices, the independence of our board of directors' leadership structure and role in risk oversight.
+Our nominating and corporate governance committee assesses risks relating to our corporate governance practices, the independence of our board of directors and reviews and discusses the narrative disclosure regarding our board of directors' leadership structure and role in risk oversight.
 We believe this division of responsibilities is an effective approach for addressing the risks we face and that our board leadership structure supports this approach.